-But there’s a flaming debate on whether you can put bamboo in a fish tank and would it be safe for your fish.
+But there’s a flaming debate on whether you can put bamboo in a fish tank and if it’s safe for your fish.

 Yet this plant looks just mesmerizing, giving that impression of a small Chinese forest.

 But does it want to be in your aquarium?
 If so, how to put it in there, would it sink?

 The concept of a bamboo plant that’s submerged in fish tank water completely does raise some questions.

 I found the answers to all of these.

 The truth about having bamboo in a fish tank setup